Government Contract Termination for Convenience Clause Lawyers

 Here’s What You Need to Know

-FAR Termination for convenience meaning?
-The Convenience Termination Clause in a Government contract gives almost broad rights to the contracting officer to terminate your contract when it is in the Government’s best interest.
+FAR Termination for convenience of the government meaning?
+The Termination for Convenience Clause in a Government contract gives almost broad rights to the contracting officer to terminate your contract when it is in the Government’s best interest.

 The Government may cancel the contract simply because it needs to change regardless of the contractor’s fault (termination for convenience of the government).
 See FAR 52.249-2.